bythebug/PicSort-iOS-App/README.md

 ## Contributing

-We welcome contributions to enhance Sort Pic.
+We welcome contributions to enhance PicSort.
 To contribute:

 1. **Fork the Repository**: Click the "Fork" button on GitHub to create your own copy of the repository.
 2. **Create a Branch**: Switch to a new branch for your changes (`git checkout -b feature-branch`).